We Will Rock You: Fast version

+Studio version

-A studio version was made for John Peel's BBC Radio 1 show at the Maida Vale Studios on 28 October 1977 and first broadcast soon after on 14 November.
-It includes a separate section that begins with an abridged session version of the original comprising the first verse, chorus and guitar outro - this part has become known as We Will Rock You (slow).
-Between the two parts there is a brief reading of Hermann Hesse's novel Siddhartha, used in a BBC Radio documentary.
+Queen also arranged an alternative version of "We Will Rock You" known as the "fast version", featuring a faster-feeling tempo and a full band arrangement.
+The studio version was made for John Peel's BBC Radio 1 show at the Maida Vale Studios on 28 October 1977 and first broadcast soon after on 14 November.
+It includes a separate section that begins with an abridged session version of the original comprising the first verse, chorus and guitar outro - this part has become known as "We Will Rock You (slow)".
+Between the two parts there is a brief reading of Hermann Hesse's novel Siddhartha, taken from a BBC Radio documentary.
 This audio was found on the BBC tapes being reused to record the session and was retained by the band.

-This full BBC session version of We Will Rock You was broadcast on Alan Freeman's Final Saturday Rock Show on Radio 1 on 26 August 1978, has also been played on Radio 1's The Friday Rock Show and more recently on Johnie Walker's Sounds Of The Seventies and Vernon Kay's weekday morning show, both on BBC Radio 2.
+This full BBC session version of "We Will Rock You" was broadcast on Alan Freeman's Final Saturday Rock Show on Radio 1 on 26 August 1978, has also been played on Radio 1's Friday Rock Show and more recently on Johnie Walker's Sounds Of The Seventies and Vernon Kay's weekday morning show, both on BBC Radio 2.

 The fast version is also used as the curtain call music for the musical of the same title, after the finale, which is a pairing of the original "We Will Rock You" and "We Are the Champions".
 In 2002, the fast version was officially released on a promo single distributed by the tabloid The Sun, and can also be found on The Best of King Biscuit Live Volume 4, and In The Mirror - The Lost BBC Sessions.

+Live version

+Queen performed this alternate version of "We Will Rock You" frequently at concerts spanning from the News of the World Tour in 1977 until the Hot Space Tour in 1982.
+They would use it to open their live sets, as heard on the albums Live Killers (1979), Queen on Fire - Live at the Bowl (2004), Queen Rock Montreal (2007), and the expanded edition of News of the World (2011).
+The Live Killers version was released as a single in the US and Japan in August 1979.